 Apple cider vinegar is pretty incredible stuff.
 But did you know it can be helpful in preventing the onset of colds and the flu?
+The apple cider vinegar cold remedy needs to be a staple in every home.

 Even in California, winter can mean a pretty nasty cold and flu season.
 We spent Thanksgiving in the throes of stuffy woes…and with a newborn baby it was no fun.
 Had I been less distracted (as in, not having a newborn!), I would have realized the time of year and all the germs that come with it.
 But before we knew it, there was mucus.
 Lots and lots of mucus.